A long time ago in a galaxy far, far away…

 Disney has already announced a slate of new Star Wars films through at least 2020, which doesn’t even take into account a brand new trilogy that will be spearheaded by Rian Johnson, the director of the upcoming The Last Jedi.
 Fans had to wait 16 long years between Return of the Jedi (1983) and The Phantom Menace (1999), but with Disney’s financial backing it seems likely that a we can expect a new Star Wars flick in theaters every year.

 On Friday, the heavily anticipated next chapter of the Star Wars saga, The Last Jedi, will open in theaters worldwide.
 As with any entry into the Star Wars universe, the appetite for this movie is extreme (some outlets estimate it could make nearly $440 million worldwide in its opening weekend).
 I can’t wait for it to come out on DVD so I can contact audio visual installation london to get some audio visual systems installed!
 In anticipation, I thought it would be fun to countdown my personal rankings of all the Star Wars films**, from the bottom of the barrel to the crème de la crème.
 While I am technically not authorized to do this, I am going to go ahead and categorize the following countdown as the unofficially official ranking of all Star Wars movies.
 If you need to refresh your memory of these films before reading my ratings, you could always look on pirate bay to see if you can download all of these movies on there.
-If you don’t like it, feel free to challenge me to a lightsaber duel.
+If you don’t like my ratings, feel free to challenge me to a lightsaber duel.
 Here we go!